Raghvendra Singh

 He was one of the story writers of Vivah, and contributed as a chief assistant director in this feature film.

 He was a creative writer in many TV series including Woh Rahne Waali Mahlon Ki, Main Teri Parchayin Hoon, Do Hanson Ka Jodaa, Yahan main ghar ghar kheli, Jhilmil Sitaaron Ka Aangan Hogaa, Mere rang mein rangne waali, Ek shringaar Swabhimaan and Piya Albela.

 He started his career as an assistant director with director Sooraj R. Barjatya in Hum Saath Saath Hain.

 Early and personal life

-Raghvedra Singh's native place Dhandhupura is situated 2 km from the Taj Mahal in Agra.
+Singh's native place Dhandhupura is situated 2 km from the Taj Mahal in Agra.
 He worked with his father Narendra Singh Verma in the documentary Visit India Discover Agra as a chief assistant director in 1985.
 His father passed out from Film And Television Institute, Pune in 1st batch of direction and screenplay writing in 1964.
 At that time, Shatrughn Sinha, Subhash Ghai, Firoz Chinoy, P. Kumar Vasudev were his father's batchmates in film institute.